ksainc/integration_eas/README.md

 - Personal and Public Tasks Syncronization
 - Mail App Integration

-About 95% of the properties between Nextcloud and EWS are transferable and supported for both Contacts, Calendars and Tasks, some properties are limited due to the limitations of both systems.
+About 95% of the properties between Nextcloud and EAS are transferable and supported for both Contacts, Calendars and Tasks, some properties are limited due to the limitations of both systems.

 ### Contacts